emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Screenshots ==
-01. Screenshot of the share button widget when a user clicks on it
 02. Screenshot of the WordPress share menu
 03. Screenshot of the Email Form share menu
-04. Screenshot of the Advertisement
+04. Screenshot of the share button widget when a user clicks on it
-05. Screenshot of the Follow menu
 06. Screenshot of the Analytics (1)
 07. Screenshot of the Analytics (2)
 08. Screenshot of the settings interface
 09. Screenshot of button preview in content
 10. Screenshot of button preview in sidebar
-11. Screenshot of floating Bar button preview (registered version)
 12. Screenshot of floating Bar button preview (registered version)
 13. Screenshot of your button customization (1)
 14. Screenshot of your button customization (2)
 15. Screenshot of your button customization (3)